trxcllnt/ubuntu-setup/README.md

 ### Step 1: Install Xubuntu from live CD/USB

+* Boot Xubuntu from a live USB
+* Select the "Try Xubuntu without installing" option
+* When you see the desktop, launch the "Install Xubuntu" installer
-Install Xubuntu from a live USB.
-When the installer completes, it will show an alert box with options "Continue Testing", and "Restart Now".
+* When the installer completes, it will show an alert box with options "Continue Testing", and "Restart Now"

-_*Don't select either of these options.*_ Instead, move the alert box to the side, and open a terminal window.
-As long as the alert box is open, your new Xubuntu installation will still be mounted at `/target`.
+* ***Don't select either of these options._***

+#### Instead, move the alert box to the side, and open a terminal window.
+#### As long as the alert box is open, your new Xubuntu installation will still be mounted at `/target`.

 Run `lsblk` in the terminal to verify this, as shown here: